How Strategic Changes Saved a Client $560,000

 When the AP program management team initially pulled projections of what they thought they’d be able to save Client X through these strategic changes, the amount was approximately $185,000.

-After migrating them to Impact Radius’ SaaS platform, changing their attribution model from Last Click to Last to Cart, and reducing coupon affiliates’ commission, the AP team was able to save Client X $560,000 between February 2016 and December 2016.
+After migrating them to Impact Radius’ SaaS platform, changing their attribution model from Last Click to Last to Cart, and reducing coupon affiliates’ commission, the AP team was able to save Client X $560,000 in an 11 month period.
 By year’s end, their program was already seeing YoY growth.

 In addition to blowing out cost savings projections, the AP team:

 - Cleaned up the affiliates within their program and replaced underperforming and Last Click-focused affiliates with high performing content affiliates – all with minimal impact to their revenue.